 Safe Routes to School State Programs

 The federal funds for Safe Routes to School (SRTS) flow from the Federal Highway Administration to the State Department of Transportation (DOT).
 How the state DOTs set up their programs have a profound impacts on the quality of local SRTS programs and the overall number of students that are being served within the state.

-The planning, design, construction, and maintenance of all roadway and transit facilities, as well as developments and new schools, should consider and include the needs of bicyclists and pedestrians from the inception of the project.
-This complete streets policy ensures that local and/or state jurisdictions provide more facilities for safe and healthy physical activity in neighborhoods and on routes to school.
+The planning, design, construction and maintenance of all roadway and transit facilities, as well as developments and new schools, should consider and include the needs of bicyclists and pedestrians from the inception of the project.
+A Complete Streets policy ensures that local and/or state jurisdictions provide more facilities for safe and healthy physical activity in neighborhoods and on routes to school.

 Traffic Safety Training: Walking and Bicycling Programs